top of page

 Integrative hallmarks

-mTOR (Mammalian target of rapamycin or mechanistic target of rapamycin)
+mTOR (Mammalian target of rapamycin)

 Primary hallmarks